-If power lines pass over or are close to your pool, contact Transgrid or your local electricity authority responsible for electricity line placements.
-They must be satisfied your pool is far enough from power lines and won't interfere with maintenance work.
+- If power lines pass over or are close to your pool, contact Transgrid or your local electricity authority responsible for electricity line placements.

 Gain quotes from at least three builders.
 To compare them, the quotes should include the same pool equipment and all works, including moving any service lines and disposing of excavated materials and building debris.
 Also consider the substantial costs associated with landscaping.